nodestream/nodestream/README.md

 Now, every time you call `.upload()` or `.download()`, the respective transform will be applied on the stream.

-For uploads, a transform can optionally publish some data about the applied transformations onto the `results` object.
+A transform can optionally publish some data about the applied transformations onto the `results` object.

-There is no limit to the amount of transforms which can be registered per Nodestream instance.
+There is no limit to the amount of transforms which can be registered per Nodestream instance, although there are some practical limitations which restrict you to only one particular transform type per Nodestream instance (ie. only one checksum transform with only one compress transform).

 ## License